research-to-startup/research-to-startup.github.io/docs/project.md

 - What was most surprising?
 - Which of your initial hypotheses were right/wrong?

-#### Milestone 3) Feb 24: Check-in on lessons learned from the first round of interviews
+#### Milestone 3) Feb 24: Report on lessons learned from the first round of interviews

 Prepare a short slide deck (about 5 slides) or document (about 1/2 page) summarizing the findings of your first interviews and what you plan to focus on